 For the traditional large rectangular pudding then you will need, surprise, surprise, a large rectangular roasting tin.
 The tin needs to be heavy and preferably with a thick bottom enabling it to comfortably reach a high temperature.
 Handles are optional; they do make moving the hot pan to and from the oven easier but are not essential.
 A meat roasting tin is the ideal pan for this as you can see in the image.

 02 of 05

 In Yorkshire the tin used most commonly is a four-cup Yorkshire pudding tin; a muffin top pan will also work well.
 The four-cup pan makes a side-plate-sized Yorkshire pudding and–alongside the large square–is the most traditional way to serve the puddings.
 This size is also perfect for when you serve filled puddings for a mid-week meal, such as the Chili Filled Yorkshire Pudding.

 03 of 05

 For individual size puddings then the best pan is a 12-hole muffin tin.
-Again it needs to be heavy and of good quality, it is essential the tin will reach high temperatures if you want your puddings to rise.
+Again it needs to be heavy and of good quality.
+It is essential that the tin will reach high temperatures if you want your puddings to rise.

 04 of 05

-The 6-hole pan is the perfect choice to make a starter size Yorkshire pudding as the puddings are larger than the individual portions.
-Teenagers and hard-working husbands also like this size of pudding served with their meat - or at least they do in my house.Continue to 5 of 5 below.
+The six-hole pan is the perfect choice to make a starter size Yorkshire pudding as the puddings are larger than the individual portions.
+Teenagers and hard-working husbands also like this size of pudding served with their meat–or at least they do in my house.Continue to 5 of 5 below.

 05 of 05